prncss-xyz/my-schedule/README.md

 ### Pranayama

 Inspired by a yoga breathing exercise.
 Light turns on to blue, giving user one minute to prepare.
-Then light increase and decrease in cycles which length augment by a fixed ratio until reaching desired duration.
+Then light increase and decrease in cycles which duration augment by a fixed ratio until reaching desired duration.
 User is expected to synchronize breathing with light.
 As the inhaling phase is shorter than exhaling phase, this will activate parasympathetic system, helping to fall asleep.